-- 132. On the organisation side, the Committee recommends the following types of training:

-- (ii) the Block Industries Officer to be trained in the general problems of Village and Cottage Industries and Organisation. - (iii) The staff of the DSMS at various levels to be trained in the intricacies and art of marketing and managing raw-material inventories. - (iv) The higher level experts in technology and administration in District Technological Heirarchies, IRD, State level planners and managers, to be trained in group education like the one followed for Command Area Development so that each understands his role in the common task.
+- 132. On the organisation side, the Committee recommends the following types of training: - (i) the group technicians to be trained in management practices. - (ii) the Block Industries Officer to be trained in the general problems of Village and Cottage Industries and Organisation. - (iii) The staff of the DSMS at various levels to be trained in the intricacies and art of marketing and managing raw-material inventories. - (iv) The higher level experts in technology and administration in District Technological Heirarchies, IRD, State level planners and managers, to be trained in group education like the one followed for Command Area Development so that each understands his role in the common task.